tupini07/i3-bindings/README.md

 ## Potential-extensions

-- provide option to specify custom config location
 - provide option to print bindings as _csv_ so that they can potentially be processed by another application.
-- provide an option that makes the application wait for a keypress instead of doing it by default
-    - new default should be just print to the stdout
-- ability to sort bindings by other attributes:
-    - name
-    - type
-    - binding (default)
-    - do not sort (leave them in the order they're defined)
-- ability to sort categories or not (leave them in the order they're defined)
 - print information about rules:
     - number, which key is $mod`